 Overview of steps to prepare your registration for transfer

-There are a few steps that you need to do before you submit the transfer request with DreamHost.
-This section is just an overview of steps.
-The full steps are shown below in the next sections.
+There are a few steps that you need to complete before you submit the transfer request with your new registrar.
+This section is an overview of these steps, and the full steps are shown below in the following sections.

 The following changes should be done for your domain name:

-- Unlock the domain registration for transfer in the panel at (Panel > ‘Domains’ > ‘Registrations’).
+- Unlock the domain registration for transfer in the panel at Registrations.

-The domain registration being transferred must not be within 60 days of the original purchase or transfer due to ICANN restrictions.
+The domain registration being transferred must not be within 60 days of the original purchase, or have been transferred to DreamHost within the last 60 days due to ICANN restrictions.